treolabs/treopim/docs/en/faq/portals.md

 ## What is a portal and what is it used for?

-A portal is a full sub-instance of TreoPIM.
+A portal is a fully featured sub-instance of TreoPIM.
 Portals are used to grant portal users access only to certain entities so that collaboration with external parties can be organized more efficiently.

 You can configure for a portal:

 - Interface language and other local settings
-- Surname
+- Name
 - Access URL
 - Available roles
 - Theme
-- own dashboards
+- Own dashboards
-- users
+- Users

 Portal roles and portal users must be created in order to manage the authorizations within portals.